-I have been attending the annual International Tucson Gem Show since I was a buyer for a design studio in Oakland back in the early 90’s.
+I have been attending the annual International Tucson Gem Show since I was a buyer for a design studio in Oakland, in the early 90’s.
 Seems like ages ago.
 But I never grow tired of the amazing sights to behold, tables piled high with gems and pearls.

 This mega show (45 separate shows) is a wonderful place to meet industry peers (55,000 people in two weeks, not including the vendors), attend workshops and even movie screenings.
 This year’s show was filled with beauty; slices of gems, black gold with white gold, yellow gold and rose gold to list a few.
 Precious gems every where.